mbal/swank-racket/README.md

 Multiple clients are not supported.

 ### The REPL
 The REPL is a more or less like racket's built-in.
+You can type expressions, followed by enter.
+Racket will reply with the result of the evaluation.
+In the minibuffer you'll see information about the arities of the function you're about to call.

+For example: if you write `(car` in the REPL, the minibuffer will show `(car a)`.
+This happens also with user defined functions.

+### File loading
+Compile and Load is the command you're looking for.
+The file is loaded and the current namespace is switched to the one in the current file.
+It's basically equivalent to racket's `enter!`.
+Any error is shown during the compilation process.

 Developed using Racket 6.0 (and tested under 5.93, should work on every reasonably recent version).